ryoon/tubertc/README.md

 * Buttons to selectively mute audio and turn off video
 * Client and server written in a single language: JavaScript
 * Supported without client software by browsers with [WebRTC](http://caniuse.com/#feat=rtcpeerconnection)
+* Support to run under subdirectory, default subdirectory is /vtc/

 ## Anti-Features
 * Does not require client software